Test Preparation

 remain incomplete at the end of the test

-- If you're taking an essay exam and you go blank on the whole exam, don't panic,
+- If you're taking an essay exam and go blank on the whole exam, don't panic;

 select a question and start writing.
 It may trigger the answer in your mind